SpotlightKid/nexus-challenge.osamc.de/pages/index.md

 * Of course, the winner receives eternal glory in the eyes of the Open Source Music community and the incredible feeling of achievement and creative satisfaction!

-* Also, the winner entry, and the second and third placements will be presented at the third [Sonoj Convention](https://sonoj.org/) in Cologne on the weekend where the voting period ends (26./27.10.2019)!
+* Also, the winning entry, and the second and third placements will be presented at the third [Sonoj Convention](https://sonoj.org/) in Cologne on the weekend where the voting period ends (26./27.10.2019)!